-Please note: a diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the guideline of the Thoracic Society of Australia and New Zealand (Chang et al 2014).
+Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the position statement of the Thoracic Society of Australia and New Zealand (Chang AB et al, 2023).

 Replacement therapy in recognised inborn errors of immunity for which immunoglobulin replacement is universally indicated (e.g. SCID, Wiskott-Aldrich syndrome, etc.)